-Because of the immensity of the exhibition, the richness of information and the lavish number of works of art on display, it has been divided into four sections: Daily Life, Painting and Calligraphy, Religious Arts and Decorative Arts.
+Because of the immensity of the The World of Khubilai Khan, the richness of information and the lavish number of works of art on display, it has been divided into four sections: Daily Life, Painting and Calligraphy, Religious Arts and Decorative Arts.
 Daily life in the Yuan court, and amongst the aristocracy, was anything but ‘daily’ with its rich tradition of splendour – usually in the form of gold, or cloth of gold, nasij.
 An innovation from Central Asia, this technique attests to the mass movement of weavers from the eastern Iranian world to China during the Mongol period.
 Coming from a Central Asian tradition, the love of gold, like amongst the Liao, was unreserved and the Yuan adopted and adapted the gold styles of the Song, added their own particular tastes and produced it in quantities, as seen by several remarkable small pieces in the exhibition.
 Nasij, appears to have arrived through the filter of Sogdian craftsmen and the results are stunning – the cloth is often seen with repeated roundels, confronting beasts, and organised arabesques.

 Archaeological Discoveries from the Yuan Dynasty